POST (HTTP)

 In computing, POST is a request method supported by HTTP used by the World Wide Web.

-By design, the POST request method requests that a web server accept the data enclosed in the body of the request message, most likely for storing it.
+By design, the POST request method requests that a web server accepts the data enclosed in the body of the request message, most likely for storing it.
 It is often used when uploading a file or when submitting a completed web form.

 In contrast, the HTTP GET request method retrieves information from the server.
 As part of a GET request, some data can be passed within the URL's query string, specifying (for example) search terms, date ranges, or other information that defines the query.

 As part of a POST request, an arbitrary amount of data of any type can be sent to the server in the body of the request message.
-A header field in the POST request usually indicates the message body's Internet media type.
+A fields header field in the POST request usually indicates the message body's Internet media type.